-Aside from AWGN, the alternative to real noise is physically modeled, Poisson-Gaussian synthesis.
-DNG RAW images include P-G noise profiles provided by the manufacturer or by Adobe as part of its camera calibration process.
+A good alternative to real noise is Poisson-Gaussian synthesis.
+DNG RAW images include P-G noise profiles provided by the manufacturer, or by Adobe as part of its camera calibration process.
 Because the quality of P-G models varies greatly, we created our own high-quality noise models.
 While somewhat laborious to create, our models have advantages over real noise.
 Our noisy images are perfectly aligned by definition, both indoor and outdoor scenes can be captured with a variety of lighting, and there is no limit to the number of images that can be produced.
-Further, by using dark current frames for some sensors, complex noise sources can be modeled.
+Further, by using dark current frames when appropriate, complex noise sources can be modeled.

-Perhaps due to the difficulty of making high-quality noise models, ours is the first dataset that provides both RAW and 16-bit TIFF images with high-quality synthetic noise already inserted.